WL-Biol185-ShinyProjects/CWP-trends/README.md

 # CWP-trends
 Visualizing geographic, temporal, and exposure trends in CWP and PMF for coal miners in the U.S.
 Init on 20170312.
+Created for in conjunction with Mike North Jr. for Dr. Gregg Whitworth's BIOL 185 course: Data Science: Explore Big Data; at Washington and Lee University.

 Developed using Cinema 4D and Unity; optimized for Vive VR.